 The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training should be updated every two years.

 In addition to their formal training, their knowledge and skills will be updated (for example, via the weekly safeguarding bulletin uploaded on Perspective Light, meeting other DSL's, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-DSL's or their deputy from Maintained schools will attend at least 2 out of the 3 safeguarding briefings per academic year.
+The Executive Principal will attend at least 2 out of the 3 safeguarding briefings per academic year and this information will be shared with all other members of the school safeguarding team.

-The Head teacher and all other school staff, including non-teaching staff, will receive appropriate safeguarding and child protection training which is regularly updated and follow the LSCP 6 year training pathway
+The Executive Principal and all other school staff, including non-teaching staff, will receive appropriate safeguarding and child protection training which is regularly updated.
+All members of the safeguarding team will follow the LCC training as set out in the LSCP 6 year training pathway